apu52/Travel_Website/.github/pull_request_template.md

 - [ ] I have tested the changes thoroughly before submitting this pull request.
 - [ ] I have provided relevant issue numbers, screenshots, and videos after making the changes.
 - [ ] I have gone through the  `contributing.md` file before contributing
+- [ ] I have Starred the Repository.
 <!-- [X] - put a cross/X inside [] to check the box -->